SairaBeg/db-class-350/workshop-server/README.md

-[Task 2](../../tasks/task2) | Getting started with Javascript [Task 3](../../tasks/task3) | Your first nodeJS server [Task 4](../../tasks/task4) | NodeJS and PostgreSQL
+[Task 2](../../tasks/task2) | Getting started with Javascript [Task 3](../../tasks/task3) | Your first nodeJS server [Task 4](../../tasks/task4) | NodeJS and PostgreSQL [Task 4.5](../../tasks/task4.5 | Getting your Node app running on a Google VM

 ## Some Guidance